‘Raid, ‘7 Days in Entebbe’ among movies to watch this week

 Malayalam drama Poomaram directed by Abrid Shine starring Kalidas Jayaram is made up of frames brimming with nostalgia and the raw energy that come from a space of art and culture, says The Times Of India.
 Some of them excite the viewer and some don’t.
 Despite the absence of natural performances, the film rides on the strength of a handful of playful moments from campus life and if that doesn’t trouble you as a viewer, the movie merits your time.

-Telugu crime thriller Dandupalyam 3, Bengali horror thriller Angti Rohosso and Gujarati murder mystery Ratanpur have not inspired any reviews yet.
+Telugu crime thriller Dandupalyam 3, Bengali horror thriller Angti Rohosso and Gujarati murder mystery Ratanpur have not inspired any reviews yet. thirdMAds